dsba6010-llm-applications/group3/README.md

 >```
 >This will use your LLM serving endpoint created above.
 Do not include 'v1/' in the URL.

+See the [Serving the Llama3-8b-instruct on Modal](https://github.com/dsba6010-llm-applications/group3/edit/main/README.md#%EF%B8%8F-serving-the-llama3-8b-instruct-on-modal) section to create the LLM endpoint on Modal.

+Make sure your endpoint is running before continuing.

 ### To run locally:

 ```bash